SDMStudio/sdms/README.md

 g5k-setup-nvidia-docker -t
 module load cudnn

-# Pull the docker image that is adapted for your usage (on g5k must be 'cuda10.1-cudnn8')
+# Pull the docker image that is adapted to your usage (on g5k must be 'cuda10.1-cudnn8')
 docker pull blavad/sdms:<version> # ex: docker pull blavad/sdms:0.1-cuda10.1-cudnn8-devel

 # (alternatively you can build the image yourself)